Cathy Barrow suggest a recipe for making her own vermouth at home

 The next day, pass the infused mixture of brandy and sherry through a fine mesh sieve.
 Add the contents of 2 bottles of wine to the mixture and mix well.
 Pour the vermouth into the 2 empty wine bottles.
 Replace the caps and place the bottles in a dark closet for 1 month.

-Then, you don’t have any more to taste!
+Then, you have nothing more to do but to taste!

 Don’t drink and drive.
 Enjoy responsibly.